 Cancelling your postal vote

-However, you can hand your postal ballot in at a polling station within your electoral ward if this is more convenient than returning it by post.
+However, you can hand your postal ballot pack in at the polling station for your address if this is more convenient than returning it by post.

-If you apply after polling cards are delivered, you will not receive a card prior to your postal ballot pack.
+If you apply after polling cards are delivered, you will not receive a polling card prior to your receiving postal ballot pack.

 If you would like to nominate someone you trust to go to the polling station and vote on your behalf, you can apply for a proxy vote.

 The deadline for applying for a proxy vote is 5pm, 6 working days before the poll.

 Please note that the person you appoint as your proxy will be required to cast your vote in your polling station.